HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/email-survey.md

 ---
 author: Alexandre Strube // Sabrina Benassou
-title: Survey on the course "Getting Started with AI on Supercomputers"
+title: Survey on the course "Bringing Deep Learning Workloads to JSC supercomputers"
 # subtitle: A primer in supercomputers`
 date: February 28, 2023
 ---